Palestinian Authority blames Gaza for deficit mess

 Crippling power cuts in the small coastal enclave have only added to the acrimony and lifted the lid on often opaque Palestinian funding.

-The PA, which continues to exercise limited self-rule in the Israeli-occupied West Bank, has never recognised Hamas's rule in the Gaza Strip and still pays wages to former PA personnel in the enclave.
+The PA, which continues to exercise limited self-rule in the Israeli-occupied West Bank, has never recognized Hamas's rule in the Gaza Strip and still pays wages to former PA personnel in the enclave.

-Israel maintains a tight blockade on the Gaza Strip with the help of neighbouring Egypt.
+Israel maintains a tight blockade on the Gaza Strip with the help of neighboring Egypt.

 "In return Hamas does not pay for any of the needs of the people in Gaza.
 On the contrary, it sells the medicine that we send for free, and keeps the money," said Ahmad Assaf, a Fatah spokesperson in the West Bank.

-Hamas denies this and says the PA is just funnelling foreign donations ear-marked for the Palestinian people.
+Hamas denies this and says the PA is just funneling foreign donations ear-marked for the Palestinian people.

 "Vital sectors like education and health do not get support from them ... except for bits and pieces that arrive as donations from some countries," Hamas spokesperson Sami Abu Zuhri said.